prc7558/SY_Sem_3_Practicals/README.md

 For queries or discussions:
 - Review the code comments within each program
 - Refer to your course material and textbooks
-- Discuss with classmates and instructors
+- Discuss with classmates & instructors

 ---